EasyAbp/Abp.EventBus.CAP/docs/README.md

         var configuration = context.Services.GetConfiguration();
         context.AddCapEventBus(capOptions =>
         {
-            // If you are using EF, you need to add the configuration： options.SetCapDbConnectionString(configuration["ConnectionStrings:Default"]);
+            // If you are using EF, you need to add: options.SetCapDbConnectionString(configuration["ConnectionStrings:Default"]);
             options.UseEntityFramework<MyDbContext>();